 American Depository Receipt (ADR) Process

-The domestic company, already listed in its local stock exchange, sells its shares in bulk to a U.S. bank to get itself listed on U.S. exchange.
+The domestic company, already listed in its local stock exchange, sells its shares in bulk to a U.S. bank to get itself listed on a U.S. exchange.

 The U.S. bank accepts the shares of the issuing company.
 The bank keeps the shares in its security and issues certificates (ADRs) to the interested investors through the exchange.

-Investors set the price of the ADRs through bidding process in U.S. dollars.
-The buying and selling in ADR shares by the investors is possible only after the major U.S. stock exchange lists the bank certificates for trading.
+Investors set the price of the ADRs through the bidding process in U.S. dollars.
+The buying and selling in ADR shares by the investors are possible only after the major U.S. stock exchange lists the bank certificates for trading.

-The U.S. stock exchange is regulated by Securities Exchange Commission, which keeps a check on necessary compliance that need to be complied by the foreign company.
+The U.S. stock exchange is regulated by the Securities Exchange Commission, which keeps a check on necessary compliance that need to be complied by the foreign company.

 Advantages of American Depository Receipt (ADR)